BikeWalk NC is a statewide organization with Board representatives from all regions — mountains, piedmont and coast.

 - Ed Harrison, Chapel Hill, NC

-- Roger Henderson, Raleigh, NC
+- Roger Henderson, Durham, NC

-- Thomas Henson, Raleigh NC
+- Thomas Henson, Raleigh, NC

 - Dale Tiska, Raleigh, NC